fb

 Why we Pray

-Prayer is essential to our faith, and we believe when we pray things change.
-Prayer as our direct line of communication with God.
-When we pray, we can express adoration, confess our sin, give thanks, and make our request and supplications known.
-We can see through the life of Jesus, that he spent hours in prayer.
-Luke 5:16 (NIV): “But Jesus often withdrew to lonely places and prayed.”
-If Jesus withdrew from the busyness of life to spend time in prayer, how much more should we?
-He set the example for us to prioritize prayer, so we could live in intimacy with the Father and align our hearts with His will and our community.
-There are different ways to pray, but one we would encourage you to use is the ACTS prayer model.
+Prayer is essential to our faith, and we believe that when we pray, things change.
+Prayer is our direct line of communication with God.
+When we pray, we can express adoration, confess our sins, give thanks, and make our requests and supplications known.
+We see through the life of Jesus that He spent hours in prayer.

 Acts Prayer Model